ENCCS/materials-for-max-coe-enccs-workshop-2022/Day-2/exercise_ph/step5/README.md

 Perform a phonon calculation at Gamma on 4 GPUs for CnSnI3 using the ph.x program.

-1. Copy the input of step2 ../step2/ph.CnSnI3.in in the current folder
+1. Copy the inputs of step2 ../step2/ph.CnSnI3.in and ../step2/ph.CnSnI3.recover.in in the current folder

 2. Copy the ../step1/out directory in the current folder